A Refined Complexity Analysis of Fair Districting over Graphs: FCD on Trees and Tree-like Graphs

 \subsection{W[1]-Hardness on Trees}

-In this subsection, we show that \fairCD on trees is NP-hard.
-Simultaneously, we show that \fairCD parameterized by the number $k$ of districts and the number $|C|$ of colors is W[1]-hard on trees.
+In this subsection, we show that in contrast to paths, cycles, stars, and caterpillars, \fairCD on trees is NP-hard even without size constraints.
+Simultaneously, we show that \fairCD parameterized by the number $k$ of districts and the number $ \vert C \vert $ of colors is W[1]-hard on trees.
 To this end, we present a parameterized reduction from the following version of \textsc{Grid Tiling} which is NP-hard and W[1]-hard with respect to $t$ \cite{Mar07} (in this subsection, all indices are taken modulo~$t$):